Walking football health benefits are many, both physical and mental.

 Not convinced?
 Watch this video and check out our Testimonials page to see how taking part in Vintage Celtic’s walking football sessions has helped many of our players improve their health and social life.

-If you would like to see how the walking football health benefits can improve your fitness and well-being, then come along and try one of our evening sessions in Ashton-under-Lyne or Stalybridge.
-Click here for details of our playing venues.
+If you would like to see how the walking football health benefits can improve your fitness and well-being, then come along and try our Monday evening session in Ashton-under-Lyne.
+Click here for details of our playing venue.

 Our members all differ in ability and some hadn’t played football for 30 or 40 years before joining us.
 We also have many players with health problems, so that won’t restrict you.
 Ladies are welcome too, we are not inclusive.